Skip to main content

 Deborah Levy

-Deborah Levy writes fiction, plays and poetry.
-Her work has been staged by the Royal Shakespeare Company, broadcast on the BBC, and widely translated.
-The author of highly praised novels, including THE MAN WHO SAW EVERYTHING (longlisted for the Booker Prize); HOT MILK and SWIMMING HOME (both Man Booker Prize finalists); THE UNLOVED and BILLY & GIRL; the acclaimed story collection BLACK VODKA; and two parts of her working autobiography, THINGS I DON'T WANT TO KNOW and THE COST OF LIVING, she lives in London.
-Levy is a Fellow of The Royal Society of Literature.
+Deborah Levy, a Fellow of the Royal Society of Literature, writes fiction, plays and poetry.
+Her work has been staged by the Royal Shakespeare Company, widely broadcast on the BBC and translated into 14 languages.
+Her works include the novels HOT MILK and SWIMMING HOME (both Man Booker Prize finalists), THE UNLOVED and BILLY AND GIRL; the story collection BLACK VODKA; and the nonfiction Living Autobiography Trilogy: THINGS I DON'T WANT TO KNOW, COST OF LIVING and REAL ESTATE.
+She lives in London.

 Deborah Levy